 When forming a JHSC in your workplace, the question of the “perfect” number of members is one that comes up time and time again.
-The easy answer is, that the perfect number of JHSC members is whatever is legally required.
-Not so fast – the answer may have more considerations beyond legal requirements.
+The quick and easy answer is, that the perfect number of JHSC members is the number that legally required.
+But, the easiest answer isn’t always the best.
+The answer may have more considerations beyond legal requirements.

 Legal Requirement for JHSC Members

-In Ontario, Companies with 20-49 employees need to have at least two certified JHSC members; one representing management and one representing workers.
-Companies with more than 50 employees must have 4 members.
-The minimum requirement for certified members is still one management and one worker; however, the split between management and workers need not be even, as long as management members do not outnumber workers.
+In Ontario, companies with 20-49 employees need to have at least two certified JHSC members; one representing management and one representing workers.
+Companies with more than 50 employees must have at least four members; the minimum requirement for certified members is still one manager and one worker.
+However, the split between management and workers need not be even, as long as management members do not outnumber workers.

 You must meet minimum legal requirements when it comes to your company’s JHSC membership.
 However, sometimes the minimum isn’t the “perfect” number of JHSC members.
 So, how do you determine what the right mix of members is?
 Consider the following:

 Your JHSC must not have more management representation than worker representation.

 If your JHSC is uneven with more managers than workers, you must add worker members to the composition, or reduce the number of management members.
 Management members must always be less in number than workers, to ensure that workers feel fairly represented by their JHSC.

 Your JHSC should have worker representation from all areas, departments, shifts, etc.